Diana4701/driftool-dashboard-plotly/README.md

 # Dynamic Dashboard with Feature Flags Approach

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2.
-The dashboard leverages a feature flags approach to enable and disable certain functionalities dynamically based on configuration settings.
+The feature-oriented dashboard leverages a feature flags approach to enable and disable certain functionalities dynamically based on configuration settings.
+To validate the concept, a prototype dashboard has been developed using modern web technologies.
+The prototype implements the core features described above, focusing on the drift metric.
+Users can toggle between different features, allowing them to see how the dashboard can be configured to meet their specific needs.
+The prototype demonstrates how the initially defined user stories can be fulfilled, providing a solid foundation for future development.
 ### Current Status

 Due to time constraints, only a subset of the intended features has been implemented and is functional.
 The features currently available are: